-EBRIT is overseen by Crestbridge Bahrain B.S.C (c) ("Crestbridge") as the Trustee.
-The Trustee has appointed Eskan Bank B.S.C (c) ("Eskan"), a bank incorporated in the Kingdom of Bahrain as the Investment Manager.
-Eskan as the Investment Manager previously appointed SICO B.S.C (c) ("SICO") as the Sub-Investment Manager (services were terminated on 31 March 2020).
-EBRIT is administered by Keypoint Consulting W.L.L., Bahrain ("the Administrator") and Crestbridge is also the Custodian of EBRIT.
+EBRIT is overseen by Keypoint Trust B.S.C. (c) as the Trustee Custodian.
+Eskan Bank B.S.C (c) ("Eskan"), a bank incorporated in the Kingdom of Bahrain, has been appointed as the Investment Manager of EBRIT.
+SICO Fund Service B.S.C. (c) has been appointed as the Administrator of EBRIT.